saleor/saleor/docs/architecture/events.rst

 Events Design
 -------------

-The ``OrderEvent`` class contains a bunch of static methods suffixed by ``_event``.
-They take care of all the logic and required fields.
-It whether returns an instance of ``OrderEvent``.
+The ``OrderEventManager`` class contains a bunch of static methods suffixed by ``_event``.
+They take care of all the logic and required fields, then returns an instance of ``OrderEventManager`` to allow the user to commit or to add more events.
 This design has for objective to allow delayed (or not) event creation in the database.

 The main power of this design comes when one wants to create multiple